 Making a Police Report

-A crisis counselor at the SATC is always available at 524-7273 to talk to you about the legal process and to help you decide about filing a police report.
-If you wish to report, call 911 and let dispatcher know that you’re reporting a sexual assault.
+A crisis worker at the SATC is always available at (808) 524-7273 (or via web chat) to talk to you about the legal process and to help you decide about filing a police report.
+If you wish to report, call 911 and let the dispatcher know that you’re reporting a sexual assault.

 The initial report is taken by a patrol officer.
 The duties of the officer are: